Britain vs. England vs. UK: What's the Difference?

 Lonely Planet/Getty Images

 Still with us?
 Good, but you're not out of the briar patch yet.
-Because there are still things like the British Olympic team, which goes by the name Team GB, short for Team Great Britain.
+Because when it comes to sporting events, there are still things like the British Olympic team, which goes by the name Team GB, short for Team Great Britain.

 "They call themselves Team Great Britain, but they also include athletes from Northern Ireland, which isn't really part of Great Britain," said Tim.
 "They deliberately fudged it."

 Apart from the geographical confusion, there's the issue of governance.
-The United Kingdom is a nation-state or "sovereign state" made up of four countries.
-But those countries aren't countries in the way that most Americans think of countries, as fully independent entities.
+The United Kingdom is a nation-state or "sovereign state" made up of four constituent countries.
+But those countries aren't countries in the way that most Americans think of countries: as fully independent entities.

 But Johnson said that ultimately the "state" analogy falls short of capturing the full complexity of a thousand-plus years of invasions, empires and royal wranglings.